top of page

 Sleep regulates two important hormones for targeting belly fat: growth hormone and ghrelin.

-Losing belly fat, or losing weight in general, is a lot easier when you are not hungry all the time which is why you should really start to pay attention to your sleep quality.
+Losing belly fat, or losing weight in general, is a lot easier when you are not hungry all the time which is why proper sleep is important.

 You can be on the best meal plan and training plan out there but if your ghrelin hormone levels are through the roof due to poor sleep, you will be hungry and grumpy a lot and your adherence to your plans will decrease quickly.